 (2) Attenuation

 Attenuation is the opposite of amplification.
 Instead of increasing the signal amplitude, attenuation decreases it.
-This is necessary when the voltage is beyond the range of the analog-to-digital converter.
+This is necessary when a voltage is beyond the range of the device receiving the signal.
 Like digital amplification, a digital attenuator multiplies the digital signal by a fixed constant, mathematically changing the output’s amplitude.

 (3) Isolation